 This course is open only to students who have senior standing, are fully qualified as prospective graduates, and have completed the required courses.
-Students may choose to student teach in private Christian schools, public schools, or overseas mission schools (for those students who are interested in being missionary teachers and meet the requirements.)
+Students may choose to be placed for their internship in Christian schools, public schools, charter schools. or overseas mission schools (for those students who are interested in being missionary teachers and meet the requirements).
+Placement of student teachers in schools is facilitated by the Elementary Education Program Director, and students are not to pursue arrangements on their own with teachers or school administrators.
+The Student Teaching Internship experience must take place within an approved school and classroom grade level setting as identified and confirmed by the Program Director.
+Student teachers must observe and be mentored under the direct daily guidance of an experienced supervising teacher.